vivaria/edisonrul.ing/docs/source/cards/big-wave-small-wave.md

-# BIG WAVE SMALL WAVE
+# Big Wave Small Wave

 *   You can Special Summon high-level WATER monsters with "Big Wave Small Wave", like "Levia-Dragon - Daedalus", "Suijin", or "Gogiga Gagagigo".
 *   You cannot use "Big Wave Small Wave" to Summon "Special Summon-only" WATER monsters like "Aqua Spirit" or "Fenrir".